 Open the Door

 The elevator is shipped with the car in between stops 1 and 2.
 When the hoistway is partially lowered into the pit, open the door and enter the pit.
-A pin with a streamer attached to the end is holding the door partially open.
-Reach your arm through the opening, feel your way up the streamer to the pin, and pull it away from the door to release.
+Reach your arm through and undo the door bracket.
+The first floor door is left open enough to enter.
+Find the red door bracket and unscrew it.

 Lower the Tower

-Lower the tower over the anchor bolts until they are resting on the leveling nuts.
+Lower the tower over the anchor bolts until they are resting on the supplied shims.

 Install Washers and Nuts

-When the hoistway is plumb, install provided washers and nuts on top of the base plates and tighten.
-Then, pack non-shrink grout below the base plates to support them.
+When the hoistway is plumb, install general contractor provided washers and nuts on top of the base plates and tighten.
+Then, pack supplied non-shrink grout below the base plates to support them.

 Bolt Any Additional Towers

 If there are additional towers, they simply bolt together.
-No additional plumbing is needed on upper towers since the rails and towers are built and aligned in the factory.
+Once bolted together, run a laser level down the rail to verify alignment.
 Also, our elevators have temporary work platforms at the top of each tower, with nuts and bolts strapped to the rails nearby.
 From that platform, guide the upper tower onto the alignment pins and ensure the rails seat to each other.
 Then, bolt the tower corners together and the upper rails to the fishplates.

 Jacks and Buffer Stands

 The jacks and buffer stands should be set the same distance off the pit floor as the hoistway base plates.
-Use the included steel shims (strapped to a beam in the pit area) to support them, use concrete anchors to bolt them in place permanently, and grout below.
+Use the included steel shims to support them, use concrete anchors to bolt them in place permanently, and grout below.